 The Area 3 RWMS covers approximately 51 hectares (ha) (126 acres [ac]).
 The area enclosed by a fence is used for waste disposal operations and covers approximately 49 ha (121 ac).
 The Area 3 RWMS includes seven subsidence craters from underground nuclear testing: U-3ax, U-3bl, U-3ah, U-3at, U-3bh, U-3az, and U-3bg.
-At the time of formation, these seven craters ranged from 122 to 177 m (400 to 581 ft) in diameter and from 14 to 32 m (46 to 105 ft) in depth (Plannerer 1996).
+At the time of formation, these seven craters ranged from 122 to 177 m (400 to 581 ft) in diameter and from 14 to 32 m (46 to 110 ft) in depth (Plannerer 1996).
 Five of these subsidence craters were developed into three waste disposal units.
 Alluvium between craters U-3ax and U-3bl and between craters U-3ah and U-3at was excavated to form two large disposal units (U-3ax/bl and U-3ah/at).
 Crater U-3bh is also used for waste disposal.
 Craters U-3az and U-3bg are not used for waste disposal (Figure 3-1).

 U-3bh and U-3ah/at can accept unclassified LLW.
 U-3bh was originally used for disposal of contaminated soil from the Tonopah Test Range (TTR) in 1997 and was later used for disposal of waste from other approved generators.
 Disposal in U-3ah/at began in 1988 and has been used for disposal of bulk LLW from the NNSS and approved offsite generators.
 U-3bh and U-3ah/at were covered with operational covers and placed in standby mode in 2006.
 In October 2018, waste disposal resumed at U-3ah/at with disposal of contaminated soil and debris from TTR.
+The final waste package from TTR was received in August 2019, concluding an 11-month shipping campaign of over 450 shipments totaling 225,000 cubic feet (ft3) of LLW.

 U-3ax/bl received unclassified LLW and potential MLLW from 1968 to 1987.
 Disposal in the U-3ax crater began in the late 1960s, and disposal in U-3bl began in 1984.
 Waste forms consisted primarily of contaminated soil and scrap metal, with some construction debris, equipment, and containerized waste.
-U-3ax/bl was closed in 2000 by constructing an engineered, monolayer, vegetated, evapotranspiration (ET) cover under the Federal Facility Agreement and Consent Order, a three-party agreement between the Nevada Division of Environmental Protection, DOE, and the U.S. Department of Energy.
+U-3ax/bl was closed in 2000 by constructing an engineered, monolayer, vegetated, evapotranspiration (ET) cover under the Federal Facility Agreement and Consent Order, a legally binding agreement between the State of Nevada, DOE Environmental Management, the U.S. Department of Defense (DoD), and DOE Legacy Management.
 U-3ax/bl is identified as Corrective Action Unit (CAU) 110 and is permanently closed under the Resource Conservation and Recovery Act (RCRA) as a hazardous waste landfill.
-The RCRA-equivalent cover is constructed of native alluvium at least 2.4 m (8 ft) thick planted with native plants.
-For details of the closure of CAU 110, refer to U.S. Department of Energy, Nevada Operations Office (2000, 2001) and BN (2001).
+The RCRA-equivalent cover is constructed of native alluvium at least 2.4 m (8 ft) thick planted with native plants (U.S. Department of Energy, Nevada Operations Office 2000, 2001).